An elite runner in a 10K race took a wrong turn meters from the finish. It cost her thousands in prize money - KTVZ

 Tesfay was asked through a translator about those final meters.

-“I was really upset by Senbere’s mistake because she was in the front and she was leading, but she took that last turn,” Tesfay said.
+“I was really upset by Senbere’s mistake because she was in the front and she was leading, but she took that last turn,” she said.

 “I saw the finish line.
 At first I thought they didn’t really show us that well yesterday where the finish was.
 But after I saw that car turn, I saw the finish sign in front of me, so I pushed ahead.
 But I was really upset because I really planned to stick with Senbere at the finish.”